00fox/00fox/README.md

 ![00fox_banner](00fox_banner.png)

+I am currently working on an addon for World of Warcraft, then I would add a wow template for Ds2vJoy, allowing to have the 32 buttons with a simple joystick of 15 or less in an efficient way.

 <!--
 **00fox/00fox** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...